a blog, channel, or feed that features videos rather than text or images.

 I claimed I was trying to figure out my style, the kind of content I’d be making, how to get great quality…but actually, I wasn’t really doing anything but procrastinating.

-Why is it so hard to get started?
+Why is it so hard to get started with a vlog?

 I can think of a number of reasons: